-- If you find the corresponding row number on the swatch and it is the first (bottom) row of the pattern, the next row is the second row from the bottom of the pattern.
-If it is the last (top) row of the pattern, the next row is the second row from the top of the pattern. - If you are knitting the pattern from bottom to top.
+- \ If you find the corresponding row number on the swatch and it is the first (bottom) row of the pattern, the next row is the second row from the bottom of the pattern. (f it is the last (top) row of the pattern, the next row is the second row from the top of the pattern. - \ If you are knitting the pattern from bottom to top.

 Push the CF key and Enter the next knitting row number.
-Push the CF key. - If you are knitting the pattern from top to bottom,

-Push the CF key.